 What gives Tenet a chance is that it’s a film that people genuinely want to see in theaters.
 The visually stunning film deserves a theatre-watch and not a stream-at-home watch.
 This mimics other Nolan films, and fans have grown used to the intense scores and dramatic visuals that beg for a big screen.

 Tenet Will Be The Biggest Competitor For Some Time

 After years of delaying its release date, theatres also saw the premiere of The New Mutants over the weekend.
-It saw a worldwide box office gross of only $9.9 million, which pales in comparison to Tenet.
+It saw a worldwide box office gross of only $9.9 million, which pales in comparison to Tenet, and you can check out our New Mutants review here.
 With subpar reviews, we don’t expect it to go very far.

 Readers, have you braved visiting a cinema yet?
 Let us know how you feel about the Tenet box office numbers, and if you plan to see it in theaters anytime soon.

 Meghan Hale is a graduate student living right outside of Toronto, Canada.
 She has always been the go-to gal for talking about anything film related and has a frustratingly long list of movie trivia up her sleeve.
 She is currently working on her first screenplay, as well as a horror novel, with the goal of publishing it while Stephen King is still around to read it.